MadalinaRaicu/Game-Of-Life/README.md

 ## Task ##

-Your task is to implement the rules of Conway's Game of Life as explained in the document statement.
+Conway's Game of Life as explained in the document statement.
 You can use the code skeleton provided here as a starting point.
 In that case, implement the `evolve` method in `LifeImpl.java`.
 There are also some helper methods in `GameStateImpl.java` Feel free to make changes to the code that help you capture all the rules of the game.
 You can add more tests in `GameStateTest.java` and `LifeTest.java` to verify the correctness of your code.

 ## Running the tests ##